Former Renault F1 team principal Vasseur joins Sauber

-LONDON The Sauber Formula One team appointed Frederic Vasseur as their new boss on Wednesday, with the former Renault team principal set to join after the weekend's British Grand Prix at Silverstone.
+LONDON (Reuters) - The Sauber Formula One team appointed Frederic Vasseur as their new boss on Wednesday, with the former Renault team principal set to join after the weekend's British Grand Prix at Silverstone.

 The Frenchman replaces Monisha Kaltenborn, the sport's first female principal, who left the Swiss-based team on June 21 after a disagreement with the new owners over the future of the company.